 I think they understand that when it comes to training, online training is a completely different service than face to face training.

 Sure, you can mix and match the two and create hybrid models for your clients, but the actual service delivery you provide online is so different to face to face training and for that reason, the Online Training Academy is not for everyone.

 With that said, I think the Online Trainer Academy is ideal for personal trainers who:

 Of course, there’ll be exceptions to the recommendations above and the decision is ultimately up to you.
 Even if you don’t fit any of the criteria above, the business lessons alone would be well worth the investment.

 If you've been thinking about purchasing the OTA course, I hope this Online Trainer Academy review has helped somewhat.
-You find more details about the course and sign up options using this affiliate free link ;)
+You can find more details about the course and sign up options using this link ;)